What does ALTCS Stand for?

 More than 70% of applicants find their applications getting denied for approval due to minor errors, so seeking professional help is something you should definitely consider!

-It is understandable if you have limited resources and do not wish to spend additional money for a professional ALTCS Planner, but advice from a Certified Medicaid Planner™ can help save a lot more money in both the short and long run than if you decide to do-it-yourself.
+It is understandable if you have limited resources and do not wish to spend additional money for a professional ALTCS Planner, but advice from a Certified Medicaid Planner™ can help save a lot more money in both the short and long run for meeting ALTCS Requirements than if you decide to do-it-yourself.

 Think of it this way.
 The complicated ALTCS application process is a fast-flowing river with an extremely strong current.
 You need to cross the river and get to the other side.
 While you can definitely swim to the other side and still reach the shore, would it not be better if you could get someone with a boat to help you navigate the current?